-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery and therapy using medications, but they may be used in a different combination or given at a different pace.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Your doctor may suggest clinical trials that are studying new ways to treat a recurrent pancreas NET.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

-People with a recurrent tumor often experience emotions such as disbelief or fear.
-You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
+People with a recurrent tumor sometimes experience emotions such as disbelief or fear.
+You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with recurrence.

 Recovery from a pancreas NET is not always possible.
-If the tumor cannot be cured or controlled, the disease may be called advanced or terminal.
+If the tumor cannot be cured or controlled, the disease may be called advanced or incurable.